-Erik J. Rodenberg is the CEO and Founder of DRC Solutions and graduated from Katz Graduate School in 2008 with a Master of Business Administration and concentration in International Business.
+Erik J. Rodenberg is a Partner at Columbus Consulting and graduated from Katz Graduate School in 2008 with a Master of Business Administration and concentration in International Business.
 In addition, Mr. Rodenberg served 15 years in the U.S. Army Reserves separating at the rank captain and was eligible for promotion to major.

 Endowed income of this fund shall be used to provide financial support for educational expenses that are not otherwise covered by military or other governmental benefits, based upon the following order of priority: wounded veterans, dependents of fallen or wounded veterans, and non-wounded veterans.
 These funds are administered by the Office of Veterans Services.

 Sergeant, US Army, 2000-2004